xdavido/UnhookedEngine.v2/README.md

 The user can Start / Pause / Stop the simulation and recover its original state.
 >[!TIP]
-> Animation among the two smokes will be activated when pressing Start button.
+> Animation among the two smokes will be activated when pressing Start button and selecting MainCamera in the hierarchy.
 #### Mouse Picking
 GameObjects can be picked from the world using the mouse.